mas2g2/RJI-CS4320-Project/README.md

 Description:

-- The user, photo editor filters the images, that is the user selects which images will be downloaded based on their rating
+- The user, photo editor filters the images, that is the user selects which images will be downloaded based on their rating and category

 Triggers:

+- Submitting image for rating
 - Choosing category of Image
-- Submitting image for rating
-- Using rating as metadata for image
+- Selecting minimum rating of image
-- Select image based on rating
+- Click submit button to only display only images that meet criteria specified by the user

 Actors